PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 If submissions need marking, click the **Mark** button to open the marking interface.
 The number of submissions that still need marking is displayed on the button in brackets.
 If marking is complete the button will read **View submissions** instead.

+If the assessment is marked anonymously, this is the only way to open the marking interface via the Grid View.

 #### Post all marks

 If *any* submissions have been marked, it is possible to click **Post all marks button** to release marks and feedback to students.
 If the assessment was set up to be anonymous then posting de-anonymises the submission point. **Once posted, this cannot be undone.**